thesleort/DM556-Projects/DM532-project3/readme.md

 Read chapter 10 and 11. and read the pdf for the file system. and do the hallo world example

-To run the project. run the mysql.java in the global package.
+To run the project. run the msql.java in the global package.

 select